Fast and Flexible Geometric Method For Enhancing MC Sampling of Compact Configurations For Protein Docking Problem: Results

+We measure the accuracy, efficiency, and speed of the sampling algorithms for covering the uniform grid described in Section \ref{sec:grid}.
+To measure the speed, we use the \emph{number of samples} required by the sampling algorithms.

+The accuracy of the different sampling algorithms at uniform coverage is measured using the \emph{epsilon coverage}.
+An $\varepsilon$-cube is a cube centered around a grid point with a range of $2\varepsilon$ in each of the 6 dimensions (see Figure \ref{fig:epsilonRegions}).
+The accuracy of uniform coverage is the percentage of $\varepsilon$-cubes covered by at least one sample point.

-\begin{itemize} \item The value of $\epsilon$ is computed as follows: $\epsilon$ = ($\#$ of Grid points / \# of Easal points)$^ {1/6} / 2$ \item We set $\epsilon$ to be $\lceil \epsilon \rceil$ since Grid points are by definition a discrete number of steps from each other. \item In order to compute the coverage, we assign each EASAL/MC sample to its closest Grid point.
-Call those Grid points \emph{EASAL/MC-mapped} Grid points.
-We say that a Grid point $p$ is \emph{covered} by EASAL/MC if there is at least one EASAL/MC -mapped Grid point within the $\epsilon$-cube centered around $p.$ \end{itemize}
+Since each of the sampling algorithms uses different number of samples, accuracy measures need to be normalized by the number of samples.
+We do this by defining the $\varepsilon$-cube for a sampling algorithm based on the number of samples.
+The value of $\varepsilon$ is set to: where $\Gamma$ is the total number of grid points and $\sigma$ is the number of EASAL/MC sample points.
+To compute $\varepsilon$-coverage, we assign each EASAL/MC sample to its closest grid point.
+Call those grid points \emph{EASAL/MC-mapped} grid points.
+We say that a grid point $p$ is \emph{covered} by EASAL/MC if there is at least one EASAL/MC -mapped grid point within the $\varepsilon$-cube centered around $p$.
+The better sampling algorithm will have greater $\varepsilon$-coverage.